JiabingYang/android-musicplayer/musicplayer/README.md

 disconnect when onDestroy().
 3. MusicPlayer provides music playback control methods.
-You can call them after your Activity has connected with the MusicService, or let MusicConnectionManager help you finding a connected Activity or its controller for you by findXxx() methods of MusicConnectionManager.
+You can call them after your Activity has connected with the MusicService, or let MusicConnectionManager help you finding a connected Activity or its controller by findXxx() methods of MusicConnectionManager.
 4. We use QueueItem to pass songs to android-musicplayer and MediaMetadataCompat to give you infomation about the song playing.
 So you need to convert your own song type with QueueItem and MediaMetadataCompat to use android-musicplayer.